Child abuse claims

 Our specialist child abuse claims solicitors will believe in you.
 We will not judge you, and you won’t be made to feel guilty or ashamed if you talk to us.

-Many people don’t tell about the abuse until they’re much older.
+Many people don’t tell anyone about the abuse until they’re much older.
 It’s not ‘historic child abuse’: you’re living with the impact now.
-We have worked for people who were abused are in their 60’s and 70’s who never talked about the abuse before.
+We have worked for people who were abused during childhood, and who have never talked about the abuse before.

 So often, abuse is known about but covered up by organisations protecting their reputations, not the children in their care.
 The abuse is prolonged, and survivors are let down.
 We believe these organisations should be made accountable.